lynxthecat/adblock-lean/README.md

 - revert to previous blocklist file if checks fail
 - if checks on previous blocklist file also fail then revert to not using any blocklist file
 - user-configurable calls on success or failure
+- automatically check for any updates and self update functionality

 ## Installation on OpenWrt